This is NOT an easy list to make.

 Liquid gold!
 What brought me back to appreciating sweet wines.
 Not just for dessert, it pairs beautifully with many savoury dishes, too, so I can open a bottle and find an excuse to treat myself more often that I probably should.

-Want to night out with great wine and a chance to learn some great recipes?
+Want to night out with great cuisine and a chance to learn a little about wine?